mattkimber/gorender/README.md

 * `accuracy`: (see "Supersampling" below)
 * `brightness`: A value between `[-1.0, 1.0]` for adjusting the brightness of the output. `0` (the default) means no change.
 * `contrast`: A value between `[-1.0, 1.0]` for adjusting the contrast of the output. `0` (the default) means no change.
+* `fade_to_black`: When edge-softening, whether to allow edge colours to fade to black or to keep their original shade.
+When true, produces black borders on objects.
+* `alpha_edge_threshold`: The alpha value above which a pixel will be output instead of set to transparent.
+(Default 0.5)
 * `sprites`: the set of sprites to produce, as an array.
 Each sprite must have the following properties:
    * `angle`: the angle of the object for this sprite.
    * `width`: the width of the output sprite image.